How to Hide the Countdown on a Page for Several Days Until A Predetermined Time

 Click to activate "Delay showing countdown or floating bar":

-Set the number of hours until the deadline.
+Set the number for 'hide countdown until this many hours left'.
 This determines when your countdown will begin to show.

 Scroll to the bottom of the page and click 'Save':